 It’s about more than your phone

-One of the most distracting things people do behind the wheel is to drive while texting, using social media or taking pictures with their phones.
+One of the most distracting things people do behind the wheel is to operate a smart phone while driving, including texting, using social media or taking pictures.
 However, it’s not just using a phone that is distracting.
 There is a wide range of activities that make a driver unsafe, including:

 - Reaching for something in the backseat